Chia-Mine/clvm-js/README.md

 If you're really sure that `pubkey_for_exp`/`point_add` will never be called, then you can opt out `blsjs.wasm` and `await clvm.initialize()`.
 If so, you can make your code fully synchronous.
 **Note3**
-Redistributing your project with bundled `blsjs.wasm` must be compliant with Apache2.0 License provided by [Chia-Network](https://github.com/Chia-Network/bls-signatures/blob/main/LICENSE)
+Redistributing your project with bundled `blsjs.wasm` and/or `clvm_wasm_bg.wasm` must be compliant with Apache2.0 License provided by [Chia-Network](https://github.com/Chia-Network/bls-signatures/blob/main/LICENSE)

 ### Browser compatibility
 `clvm-js` uses `BigInt`.
 So if runtime environment does not support `BigInt`, `clvm-js` doesn't work as well.